 The budget for the operations of CAS is approved by the Audit Committee on an annual basis.
-CAS’ annual risk based audit plans for ING Bank, ING Insurance and ING Group are reviewed by the Executive/Management Board and approved by the Audit Committee.
-CAS also initiates periodic exchange of its risk analysis and audit planning results with the external auditor and the Dutch Central Bank.
+CAS’ annual risk based audit plans for ING Bank and ING Group are reviewed by the Executive/Management Board and approved by the Audit Committee.
+CAS also initiates periodic exchange of its risk analysis and audit planning results with the external auditor.

 CAS submits periodic reports, with key performance indicators (including audit plan realisation and implementation of recommendations) to the Audit Committee and Executive Board/Management Board.
-This includes a semi annual report on the adequacy and effectiveness of ING’s systems of control, which comprises a summary of internal audit activity results and key issues.
+This includes an annual report on the adequacy and effectiveness of ING’s systems of control, which comprises a summary of internal audit activity results and key issues.

 CAS is subject to an independent quality review at least every five years.
 In 2013, qualified reviewers of the Institute of Internal Auditors organisation (IIA) confirmed that CAS performs its activities in conformance with the IIA standards

 Based on an assessment made by the Audit Committee, the Supervisory Board will make recommendations to the AGM once every four years as to the appointment of the external auditor.

 External auditor Independence policy